Serouc/maze_solver/README.md

-A simple maze generator/solver using python/tkinter
+A simple maze generator/solver for boot.dev project using python/tkinter

 python input for screen resolution(width, height) and maze size (columns, rows)